 How quickly the insulin starts to work after it is injected

-The period of time when the insulin is most effective in lowering blood sugar levels
+The period of time when the insulin helps most to lower blood sugar levels

-How long the insulin remains working in the body
+How long the insulin keeps working in the body

-Insulin may act differently when administered to different individuals, so the times of onset, peak time, and duration may vary.
-The four types of insulin include:
+Insulin may act differently when given to different people, so the times of onset, peak time, and duration may vary.
+The 4 types of insulin are: